Internal Rules Planning

 - External guidance: Organizations may adopt external guidance, when creating their internal rules.
 Guidance is not mandatory, but may be very helpful.
 For example, there are many information frameworks which are voluntary but helpful for organizations to consider, adopt, or adapt.
 If you are reading this while considering how to update your organization's internal rules, this article too is guidance which may help you conceptualize your rules, and my policy checklist might further help you.
 Guidance is voluntary, so you are free to accept, reject, incorporate parts, modify, or however the organization chooses.

 Businesses need to build internal rules and practices that align with business needs and external rules.
-Conceptually, we can think of the Three Platforms and Four Platforms to Connect concepts, consider external rules, business needs, guidance, and more.
+Conceptually, we can think of the Three Platforms to Connect (for compliance), then the Four Platforms and Five Components concepts to consider external rules, business needs, guidance, and more.

 This article is (of course) not tailored to your circumstances, nor is it legal or consulting advice.